 - Designing an annual for The Type Directors Club, the foremost compilation of its kind in the world, is a type designer’s dream come true.
 With that said, we couldn't resist the opportunity to play around a bit, and essentially experiment with the zeitgeist-defining power that such an influential institution wields.What would happen, we wondered, if we took what’s considered a “lower” form of typography, like the while-you-wait calligraphy tourists buy for their mortified lovers in Central Park, and put it on the cover?
 Would playing with our audience's perceptions actually elevate kitsch to high art—or at least make it good type?
 We still don't know, but that's for the reader to judge.For more Mucca, visit us at www.mucca.com

-- Cover DesignThe world of type is defined by colliding styles, tastes, and brows both high and low, so it was important our cover reflect that diversity.
+- Cover DesignThe world of typography is a collision of many different styles and tastes, so it was important that our cover reflect that diversity.
 We commissioned an authentic piece of street calligraphy from our friend Chen, who we met in Central Park, and used matte lamination together with coated paper and a 4-color process to reproduce his work.
-The Victorian-era ornamental type is spot-glossed so as to only be visible when reflecting light — it has a reputation to uphold, after all.
+The spot-glossed Victorian type reveals itself only when reflecting light; it has a reputation to uphold, after all.

 - Interior Design